yochaigal/cairn/wip/2e/setting-seeds.md

 Ask yourself the following questions:

-- How does the region's terrain effect the people that live here?
 - What would draw people to this region?
 What keeps them here?
 - How do the people here think of outsiders?
 How do outsiders think of them?
 - What power do the Factions have over the people who live here?
-- Who or what threatens their Agenda?
+- Who or what threatens their agendas?
-- How would the Faction interact with any newcomers (i.e. an adventuring party)?
+- How would a faction interact with any newcomers (i.e. an adventuring party)?
+- How does the region's terrain and weather effect the people that live here?

 You should now have a sufficient idea about the people and terrain of this region, and are finally ready to form these results into a coherent theme.